-How to relieve cramp in your feet when pregnant?
+How to relieve cramp in your feet when pregnant

-Cramp in the arches of the feet during pregnancy is partly a result of tight muscles in your legs or back, caused by the extra weight of your baby bump, postural changes and/or being seated for too long if you have a desk job.
+Cramp in the calf muscles or the arches of the feet during pregnancy is partly a result of tight muscles in your legs or back, caused by the extra weight of your baby bump, postural changes and/or being seated for too long if you have a desk job.
 All those muscles are connected, so tension in your back can cause tension in your legs, which in turn can pull the tendons in your feet and cause stiffness and pain.

 Safe exercise in pregnancy to keep yourself as limber as possible can help.
 Dehydration can also be one of the most common contributing factors in cramp so make sure you keep up your daily fluid intake of six to eight (200ml) glasses per day.
 Liquid includes water, juice, hot drinks etc but try to make water your main go-to, and keep a bottle of water by your bed so you don’t wake up thirsty and prone to morning cramps.

 As you get bigger, it’s no fun having to suddenly jump up from your chair or your bed to stretch your legs and relieve cramp spasms.